 Over the past year, we’ve seen a great deal of change in our country and throughout the world.
 Through it all, we’ve remained laser focused on our mission—serving our members.
 We carry out this mission in a number of ways, but we always draw inspiration from the dedication of the military community.
-As a veteran myself, I know firsthand how willing we are to help each other and our communities.

-That’s what makes this year’s Stick Tap for Service program so exciting.
-On top of 2020 being a challenging year, these individuals continued to be selfless and charitable with their time and energy.
+That’s what makes this year’s NHL Stick Tap for Service™ program so exciting.
+On top of 2022 being a challenging year, these individuals continued to be selfless and charitable with their time and energy.
 Each story our judges reviewed showed how active veterans are in their communities and with their peers.

 Meet the Finalists

-Hockey fans know that a tap of hockey sticks between players—on the ice or against the boards—is a sign of approval or applause.
-So, with a virtual tapping of the ice in honor of all those who give back, here are this year’s Stick Tap for Service finalists.
+Hockey fans know that a tap of hockey sticks between players, on the ice or against the boards, is a sign of approval or applause.
+With hundreds of great submissions, it wasn’t easy to narrow the finalists down.
+However, these nominees really stood out.
+So, with a virtual tapping of the ice in their honor, here are this year’s NHL Stick Tap for Service™ finalists!

 Brittney is a Marine Corps spouse who has moved around the globe, serving her community and supporting her family along the way.
 While living in Japan, she was a volunteer phlebotomist with the American Red Cross at Marine Corps Station Iwakuni.
 She has also worked as a virologist at a non-profit, growing multiple strains of the coronavirus in the fight against COVID-19.
 She and her husband are advocates and supporters of The Ability Experience, which raises funds and awareness for people with disabilities.
 Now living in Texas, she currently volunteers as a billet mom, hosting 2 junior hockey players from the Corpus Christi IceRays, as they chase their dreams away from home for an 8- to 9-month season.